 Whether you’re the one on your second marriage, or the one marrying another who is on their second marriage―things are about to change.
-No matter how much you love your new spouse, the fact is, there are step-children in the mix.
-That means an immediate full house, and also other possible step-parents to deal with.
-You will likely experience what many other step parents experience—jealousy.
+No matter how much you love your new spouse, if you have step=children in the mix, that means an immediate full house, and also other possible step-parents to deal with.

 Look for the positive